gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileLabel.md

 C:\Projects\Dashboard.xlsx  Success
 ```

-This command sets a label named "Confidential" on all files in the Projects folder and any of its subfolders.
+This command sets a label named "General" on all files in the Projects folder and any of its subfolders.

-If the Confidential label is configured in the Azure Information Protection policy to apply Rights Management protection, the files that were successfully labeled with this command will also be protected.
+If the General label is configured in the Azure Information Protection policy to apply Rights Management protection, the files that were successfully labeled with this command will also be protected.
 In this case, the Rights Management owner (who has the Rights Management Full Control permission) of these files is the user who ran the PowerShell command.

-In our example, one file was not labeled (skipped) with the comment that justification is required.
+In this example, one file was not labeled (skipped) with the comment that justification is required.
 This might be the intended outcome to ensure that a file with a higher classification label or protection isn't accidentally overwritten with a lower classification label or has protection removed.
 To enable this safeguard, the Azure Information Protection policy must be configured to require justification for lowering the classification label, removing a label, or removing protection.
 When you then run this command without the **JustificationMessage** parameter and the label triggers justification, the file is skipped.

-### Example 2: Apply the "Confidential" label to a single file, which requires justification
+### Example 2: Apply the "General" label to a single file, which requires justification
 ```
 PS C:\> Set-AIPFileLabel -Path \\Finance\Projects\Analysis.xlsx -LabelId d9f23ae3-1324-1234-1234-f515f824c57b -JustificationMessage 'The previous label no longer applies'
 FileName                          Status      Comment